TianbaiCui/Listen-Attend-and-Spell-Pytorch/README.md

     After preprocessing step, `train.csv`/`test.csv`/`dev.csv`/`idx2chap.csv` should be in your LibriSpeech folder.
 Extracted feature is stored in npy format.

+    *** LibriSpeech includes over 1000 hours of speech, process it with powerful computer ( enough cores and large RAM ) is strongly recommanded. ***

 - LAS Model
   ​
         mkdir -p checkpoint